Stepping Into the Future: How to Conduct an Effective Virtual Meeting

 Participation is the lifeblood of effective meetings.
 Without active engagement, meetings can quickly devolve into monologues, leaving participants feeling disengaged and unproductive.
 In a virtual environment, fostering participation can be more challenging, but with the right strategies, it's absolutely achievable.

-Encouraging Engagement And Interaction
+Encouraging Engagement and Interaction

 Start by setting an inclusive tone.
 Encourage participants to share their thoughts and respect all opinions.
 To keep the meeting interactive, pose questions to the group or to individuals.